theupdateframework/taps/candidate-tuf-versions.md

 so clients using version 2.0.0 will still be able to parse metadata written using version 2.1.0.

-A repository may continue to support old major TUF spec versions by creating metadata in both the old location and the new directory.
+A repository may continue to support old major TUF specification versions by creating metadata in both the old location and the new directory.
 A repository manager may maintain as many versions as desired, though any version with security concerns should be phased out as soon as possible.
 This can be done by stopping